dino-lite/DNX64-Python-API/README.md

 ## Prerequisites

-When using DNX64 for python, `DNX64.dll` is needed.
+When using DNX64 SDK for python, `DNX64.dll` is needed.
 Please contact your [local distributor](https://www.dino-lite.com/contact01.php) to get `DNX64.dll`.

 ---